 This policy outlines the procedures staff have to follow, how these are recorded and the training staff receive.

-Miss.
-Watson or Mr. Pugh may have to follow up concerns raised by staff with parents – this is part of our responsibility as Designated Senior Leaders.
+Mr. Pugh or Mr McGurk may have to follow up concerns raised by staff with parents – this is part of our responsibility as Designated Senior Leaders.

 You can find out more about Operation Encompass by following this link